-Everyone experiences difficult times in life, and it’s important for friends to be there for each other during those moments.
+Everyone experiences difficult times, and friends must be there for each other.

 Being a good friend means being an active listener, offering support, being there, and helping your friend find solutions.
-In this blog post, we’re going to take a look at some tips on how to help a friend in need.
+In this blog post, we will look at some tips on how to help a friend in need.

 Be an Active Listener